 Getting Set Up

 One important thing to consider is that there are grid-connected and off-the-grid solar systems.
-The first option is good if you wish to benefit from the Feed-in Tariff and also if you want to have access to electricity during the night.
+The first option is good if you wish to be a Small Scale Generator for the SEG scheme and also if you want to have access to electricity during the night.
 Off-the-grid systems are more suitable for cottages that have no access to the national grid, and most often go along with batteries to power the house when there is no sun.

-Under the government’s Feed-in Tariff (FIT) scheme, you receive cash in return for generating your own electricity using renewable energy.
-All proceeds you make are tax-free.
+Under the government-backed initiative SEG, you receive cash in return for generating your own electricity using renewable energy.
 Electricity price increases will affect how much you save on your electricity bills and the higher electricity prices go, the greater your savings.
-The cost of solar panel installation has fallen swiftly since the launch of the FIT scheme, and, if this trend continues, the rate of return from your solar panel could be potentially higher than its cost very quickly.
+The cost of solar panel installation has fallen swiftly since the launch of the previous scheme, Feed-in Tariffs (FIT).
+Since the introduction of the April 2022 price cap, projected monthly savings from solar installations have increased by 27%, meaning UK household can see their solar panels pay for themselves after 2.5 years.
 Most countries offer similar schemes.

 Finally, it is important to check if your panels and installer are high quality and guaranteed.
 In the UK, use installers that are Micro Generation Certified as well as a members of RECC (Renewable Energy Consumer Code).